Crypt of the NecroDancer: Development

 Crypt of the NecroDancer was a creation of Canadian programmer Ryan Clark, inspired by thinking about the traditional structure of roguelike games.
-Clark found that the player-character's death in roguelikes often occurred due to conditions created by the procedural-generation of the game as opposed to player's skill, and wanted to make a game that was more "fair" to the player to escape or avoid seemingly difficult situations.
+Clark found that the player-character's death in roguelikes often occurred due to conditions created by the procedural-generation of the game as opposed to player's skill, and wanted to make a game that was more "fair" to escape or avoid seemingly difficult situations.
 Clark considered how games like Spelunky put the player more in control of their fate, as he viewed it as "a game that is really hard but you can still improve.
-If you die, you still know it was your fault" whereas in other games a player might die because "the game is simply unfair".
-However, Clark also found that removing the turn-based nature of roguelike in games like Spelunky or FTL: Faster Than Light lost some of the flavors of roguelikes, and sought a way to maintain the turn-based nature.
-He came up with the idea of using turns where each turn lasted only a short amount of real-time; as such the "lack of time to think renders impossible the careful study and patience of the expert NetHack player".
+If you die, you still know it was your fault" whereas in other games, the player might die because "the game is simply unfair".
+However, Clark also discovered that removing the turn-based nature of roguelikes in games such as Spelunky or FTL: Faster Than Light lost some of the flavors of roguelikes, and sought a way to maintain the turn-based nature.
+He came up with the idea of using turns where each turn lasted only a short amount of real-time.
+As such, the "lack of time to think renders impossible the careful study and patience of the expert NetHack player".
 With this concept, Clark recognized that this was similar to beat-matching rhythm games, and quickly refined the concept around the rhythm-based roguelike game.
 The title came after discovering this concept, and plays on the pun of the word "necromancer".

-Initially, Clark programmed the game to require the player to be relatively accurate to the music's beat, similar to the accuracy used by rhythm games.
-He found this timing to be too tense, as the player was more likely to miss the short accuracy window while stressed and would lead to the character being harmed, creating more stress on the player.
-Instead, he greatly expanded the accuracy window, as well as programmed a simple autocalibration system that recognized if the player was ahead or behind the beat to some degree to match the player's current stress levels, both aimed to help make the game fairer and remove player frustration.
-Furthermore, he found that when he had the player move on the beat and monsters on the half-beat, the game played too close to a roguelike and instead had all characters move on the beat, with the player's action having priority, which while posed a few drawbacks he had to program around, felt much more natural to the game.
+Clark initially programmed the game to require the player to be relatively accurate to the music's beat, similar to the accuracy used by rhythm games.
+He found this timing to be too tense, as the player was more likely to miss the short accuracy window while stressed and would lead to the character being harmed, creating even more stress.
+Instead, he greatly expanded the accuracy window, as well as programmed a simple autocalibration system that recognized if the player was ahead or behind the beat to some degree to match the current stress levels, both aimed to help make the game fairer and remove frustration.
+Furthermore, he found that when he made the player move on the beat and monsters on the half-beat, the game played too close to a roguelike and instead made all characters move on the beat, with the player's action having priority.
+While this posed a few drawbacks he had to program around, it felt much more natural to the game.

 The Beat tracking algorithm used in the game is known as the Multi-feature Beat tracker.
-It is implemented in the Essentia framework and determines the positions of the beats to estimate the beats per minute, which is then used to set the tempo for the game.
+It is implemented in the Essentia framework and determines the positions of the beats to estimate the beats per minute, which is then used to set the tempo.
 The game was developed using the Monkey X programming language.